Mobile Slots Terms & Rules

 99 paylines, 243/1000+ ways to win, Megaways, Cluster Pays?
 These are the out-there, modern, out-of-the-box mobile video slots.
 Some might come out of Vegas, but most will be online creations.

 Why is this important?
 The paylines will directly affect how much you can bet on a slot. (see section ‘How to bet’).
 This ultimately affects your wallet and how much you can win.
 While more paylines mean more chances of winning (Variance & RTP affect these, too), it can also mean making bigger bets.

 Paylines VS Ways to Win

 Once you usually get past 99 paylines, online slots generally start referring to ‘ways to win’ rather than just paylines.
 Why?
 Because unless you start adding lines and reels, your basic 5 reels by 3 lines (which is 80% of video slots) can only have so many paylines.
 They reach a maximum.

-The next step is to ignore paylines completly.
-This is fun isn’t it?
-Just when you thought you had paylines clear in your mind, they start playing a whole different ball game.
+The next step is to ignore paylines completely.
+This is fun, isn’t it?
+Just when you thought you had paylines clear in your mind, they started playing a whole different ball game.

-With 243 ways to win slots, the symbols just need to be adjacent to each other in order to pay out.
+With 243 ways to win slots, the symbols need to be adjacent to each other to pay out.
 How simple is that?
 No need to confuse the matter with lines.
-You get the same symbol on reels 1, 2 and 3, you win!
+You get the same symbol on reels 1, 2 and 3.
+You win!
 Done!